Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/04-packet-switching/buffer_based_aie_kernel.md

 ## Construct Graph with Packet Switching Capability

 To explicitly control the multiplexing and de-multiplexing of packets, two new templated node classes are added to the ADF graph library: `pktsplit<n>` and `pktmerge<n>`.
-A node instance of class `pktmerge<n>` is a n:1 multiplexer of n packet streams producing a single packet stream.
+A node instance of class `pktmerge<n>` is an n:1 multiplexer of n packet streams producing a single packet stream.
 A node instance of class `pktsplit<n>` is a 1:n de-multiplexer of a packet stream producing n different packet streams.

 >**Note:** The maximum number of allowable packet streams is thirty-two on a single physical channel (**n≤32**).